devMYC/screw-hello-world/README.md

-# Any programming language is welcome!
+# All programming languages are welcomed!

 ### All you need to do in the code